Student-athletes celebrate end of the 2012-13 academic year with awards ceremony and dinner.

 Tanner and the Gamecocks have created one of the top environments in college baseball at Carolina Stadium.
 After a successful run at Sarge Frye Field through 2008, the Gamecocks made the move to the new $36 million Carolina Stadium where college baseball has continued to grow.
 South Carolina's total attendance of 295,389 in the 2012 season was second highest in the nation.
 The average attendance of 7,574 also was a Carolina Stadium record, besting the previous mark of 7,431 in the 2011 season.
 The Gamecocks also set a record for sellouts in 2012 with 15 games at a capacity of 8,242 fans.
 In addition, South Carolina set a record for season tickets sold with a total of 5,580 sold in the preseason before the 2012 campaign.

 The 2012 season was Tanner's 25th year as a collegiate head coach.
-At South Carolina, Tanner owns a 738-316 record at South Carolina with a .700 winning percentage, second highest all-time among SEC coaches.
-His career record is 1,133-489-3 for a winning percentage of .699.
-His last 12 teams have featured 23 All-America performers.
+He posted a 738-316 record at South Carolina with a .700 winning percentage, second highest all-time among SEC coaches.
+His career record was 1,133-489-3 for a winning percentage of .699.
+His final 12 teams featured 23 All-Americans.

 Tanner gained valuable experience at an international level in his association with USA Baseball.
 He has served five stints with Red, White and Blue, including in 2003 as head coach for the USA National Baseball Team.
 At the helm of some of the top freshmen and sophomores in the country, Tanner's club finished with a 27-2 record, the best record for a U.S. National Team (.931 winning percentage) and won a silver medal at the 2003 Pan American Games.
 He was named the U.S. National Coach of the Year for his work that season.
 Prior to his head coaching stint, Tanner served as an auxiliary coach under Tommy Lasorda for the 2000 Olympic Team that won a gold medal at the XXVII Olympiad in Sydney, Australia.
 He was also an assistant under former LSU coach Skip Bertman with the 1995 and 1996 USA teams that culminated in a bronze medal win at the 1996 Olympics in Atlanta, Ga.
 Tanner also served alongside current Mississippi State coach Ron Polk on Bertman's staff.
 Tanner's first stint with USA Baseball came as an assistant coach to the national team in the summer of 1993.